Romitoskj/UniversityNotes/Computer Vision/03 - Color.md

 Color is a psychological property of our visual experiences when we look at objects and lights, *not a physical property of objects or light*.
-It is the result of interaction between physical light in the environment and our visual system
+It is the result of interaction between physical light in the environment and our visual system.